stephan-dum/micro-frame/README.md

 - multiple framework / library possible

 ### webpack & federations
-All the effort the webpack team put into developing the eco-system further, is really appreciated, but I doubt that federations as its today will be the game changer that's been promised.
-- hard to find documentation (best source the 'examples repo')
+- hard to find documentation
 - the current concept involves a lot of lazy loading
 - chunk sizes can get to small if there are a lot of small components => atomic (ie button) should not be use as container but just as an external dependency!